umjammer/jinput/README.md

 🎮 Library for access to input devices.

-this is jna-nized version. [original](https://github.com/jinput/jinput)
+this is jna-ized and service-loader-ized version. [original](https://github.com/jinput/jinput)

 ## Install